 Winning submissions from the Council level competitions must be submitted to the respective District Deputy by December 1.
-From there, posters are sent to the Youth Chairman to be judged at the Winter meeting which is usually the second weekend in December.
-Winning posters from each of the 3 age divisions are then sent to Supreme for international consideration and the winners' home council will be presented an award at the State Convention in April.
-Age divisions are 5-7 (grades K-2), ages 8-10 (grades 3-5), and ages 11-14 (grades 6-8).
+From there, posters are sent to the Youth Director to be judged at the Winter meeting which is usually the second weekend in December.
+Winning posters from each of the 5 grade divisions are then sent to Supreme for international consideration and the winners' home council will be presented an award at the State Convention in April.
+Grade divisions are Kindergarten, grades 1-2, grades 3-4, grades 5-6, and grades 7-8.
 Winning Posters must be submitted to Supreme by the State Youth Chairman by February 28 to be considered for an International Award.